 - Read more about AT&T’s COVID-19 policy changes.

-- New CenturyLink contact-free install guidelines — CenturyLink has provided all technicians with disinfectant supplies and are following social-distancing guidelines when in-home visits are necessary.
+- New CenturyLink no-contact install guidelines — CenturyLink has provided all technicians with disinfectant supplies and are following social-distancing guidelines when in-home visits are necessary.

 - CenturyLink self-installation — If you opt to lease your modem with your CenturyLink internet service, you can expect your equipment to arrive on or before the day your service is scheduled to begin.
 You should also get an email with a tracking number prior to delivery.
 Or if you prefer, you can always choose to provide your own CenturyLink-compatible equipment.